 Foster meaningful and genuine interactions.

 Help us stay spam-free by not artificially collecting likes, followers, or shares, posting repetitive comments or content, or repeatedly contacting people for commercial purposes without their consent.
+Don’t offer money or giveaways of money in exchange for likes, followers, comments or other engagement.
 Don’t post content that engages in, promotes, encourages, facilitates, or admits to the offering, solicitation or trade of fake and misleading user reviews or ratings.

 You don’t have to use your real name on Instagram, but we do require Instagram users to provide us with accurate and up to date information.
 Don't impersonate others and don't create accounts for the purpose of violating our guidelines or misleading others.